bioAI-Oslo/RegDNNs/README.md

 #### Hard SVB Regularization
 Hard SVB regularization, similar to Soft SVB, also encourages the model's weights to be orthogonal, but it does so in a more strict manner.
 It uses a hard constraint instead of a soft penalty, meaning that the model's weights are forced to be orthogonal.

-#### Jacobi Regularization
+#### Jacobian Regularization
-Jacobi regularization introduces a penalty on the norm of the Jacobian matrix of the model's outputs with respect to its inputs.
+Jacobian regularization introduces a penalty on the norm of the Jacobian matrix of the model's outputs with respect to its inputs.
 The Jacobian matrix represents the first-order derivatives of the model.
 By penalizing the norm of the Jacobian, we encourage the model to have outputs that change linearly or sub-linearly with respect to small changes in the inputs.
 It can help in achieving more stable models with smoother decision boundaries.
 However, calculating the Jacobian matrix can be computationally expensive for complex models and large inputs.

 #### Jacobi Determinant Regularization
 Jacobi Determinant regularization involves adding a term to the loss function that penalizes the squared difference between the determinant of the Jacobian of the model's outputs with respect to its inputs and one.
 This regularization approach encourages the model to maintain volume preservation in the input space to the output space.
 This approach can help the model to learn more balanced and well-distributed representations, which can be beneficial for tasks that involve transformations.
 However, the computation of the determinant of the Jacobian can be highly computationally expensive, especially for high-dimensional inputs.